Last Updated on August 22, 2023 by Lori Walker

 It is ideal for bread making because it is high in protein, which can retain more air inside the batter and encourage it to rise more.

 This results in a chewy texture, a bigger volume, and more open-crumb-perfect cookies.
+But what exactly is a scant cup of flour?

 “Food is symbolic of love when words are inadequate.” – Alan D. Wolfelt, Author